bh1428/crippy/README.md

 ![Decrypt Example](example_decrypt.png)

-1. Enter the encrypted blob in the _Input_.into the input box.
+1. Enter the encrypted blob into the _Input_.
 2. Enter the password.
 3. Click the `[Decrypt]` button (or click `[Decrypt to File]` to decrypt a file).
 4. Decrypted text appears in the _Output_.